2015 CS Golden Spin of Zagreb

 The 2015 Golden Spin of Zagreb was the 48th edition of the annual senior-level international figure skating competition held in Zagreb, Croatia.
-It was held at the Dom sportova on December 2015 as part of the 2015–16 ISU Challenger Series.
+It was held at the Dom sportova in December 2015 as part of the 2015–16 ISU Challenger Series.
 Medals were awarded in the disciplines of men's singles, ladies' singles, pair skating, and ice dancing.

 Entries

 The preliminary entries were published on 16 November 2015.